phillip-kruger/phillip-kruger.github.io/_posts/2017-11-12-farjars_thinwars_and_why_openliberty_is_cool.md

 ### Configuring OpenLiberty
 Configuration on OpenLiberty is also very clean.
 This makes it easy to include the configuration in your project.
-Using maven resource filtering you can also extract certain variables to your build.
+Using maven resource filtering, you can also extract certain variables to your build.
-Here the important parts of my `server.xml` (you can see the full one in [github](https://github.com/phillip-kruger/quote-service/blob/master/src/main/liberty/config/server.xml))
+Below the important parts of my `server.xml` (you can see the full one in [github](https://github.com/phillip-kruger/quote-service/blob/master/src/main/liberty/config/server.xml))

 **src/main/liberty/config/server.xml**